 Alongside these literature-focused modules, ‘Language for Literature’, taught by expert colleagues in English Language, will develop your technical skills and understanding of how literary texts are put together, and how literary language works.

 Enhancing these traditional subjects, the first year is also an opportunity for you to explore more creative options, according to your interests.
 Two ‘Creative Practice’ modules give you the chance to sample topics in Creative Writing, Film, Language or Drama.
 You will have the option of focusing more closely around these subjects in the second and third years of your BA English degree.
-Alternatively, you can choose to take one of our ‘Comparative Literary Cultures’ modules and develop your knowledge of European literature in translation, trans-Atlantic literary relations or medieval literary contexts.
+Alternatively, you can choose to take one of our ‘Comparative Literary Cultures’ modules and develop your knowledge of European literature in translation, trans-Atlantic literary relations or medieval literary contexts or explore the impact of digital technologies on cultural practices and artistic representations in the twenty-first century.

 In addition, you will also take a Module Outside the Main Discipline (MOMD) in e.g. History, Psychology or Modern Languages.
 This is an excellent opportunity to continue a subject you enjoyed at A Level, or to pursue a brand new interest.